-Unlike convexity, the lower semicontinuity of $\FDM^\lambda(\rho)$ does not follow automatically and needs to be checked for every choice of topology.
-In settings where $\FDM^\lambda(\rho)$ is not lower-semicontinuous, the convex conjugate of $E^\lambda(v)$ does notably \emph{not} retrieve the original constrained-search functional $\FDM^\lambda(\rho)$ in Eq.~\eqref{eq:DFT-func-2}.
+As said before, in settings where $\FDM^\lambda(\rho)$ is not lower-semicontinuous, the convex conjugate of $E^\lambda(v)$ does notably \emph{not} retrieve the original constrained-search functional $\FDM^\lambda(\rho)$ in Eq.~\eqref{eq:DFT-func-2}.
 Thus it looses connection to the variational principle in Eq.~\eqref{eq:E-def} and consequently also to the equivalent ground-state problem involving the Schrödinger equation.
-This means that minimizers $\rho \in X$ in Eq.~\eqref{eq:E-var} can occur where the convex conjugate $F^\lambda(\rho)$ of $E^\lambda(v)$ is finite, yet the constrained-search functional $\FDM^\lambda(\rho)=+\infty$.
+This means that minimizers $\rho \in X$ in Eq.~\eqref{eq:E-var} can occur where the convex conjugate $F^\lambda(\rho)$ of $E^\lambda(v)$ is finite, yet the constrained-search functional has $\FDM^\lambda(\rho)=+\infty$.
 If, on the other hand, $v$ in $E^\lambda(v)$ supports a ground state $\Psi$, then $\FDM^\lambda(\rho_\Psi)$ is also finite.
-For this reason it needs to be stressed that albeit the requirement of lower semicontinuity for the ensemble constrained-search functional seems like a mathematical sophistry, it is a critical feature of the theory, and we will elaborate further on this on page~\pageref{page-lsc}.
+For this reason, it needs to be stressed that, albeit the requirement of lower semicontinuity for the ensemble constrained-search functional seems like a mathematical sophistry, it is a critical feature of the theory, and we will elaborate further on this on page~\pageref{page-lsc}.
 The convex $F^\lambda(\rho)=\FDM^\lambda(\rho)$ on $X$ and the concave $E^\lambda(v)$ on $X^*$, as a conjugate pair, then serve as the backbone of a convex-analysis formulation of DFT.

 Based on the above discussion, we formulate a separate assumption set for a consistent DFT framework.